johnra2/cs598-part1/README.md

 # Milestone 1

 Our team went about using Soot to provide Static Analysis on 3 jackson-dataformats-text repos: jackson-dataformats-csv, jackson-dataformats-yaml, jackson-dataformats-toml.
 The jackson-dataformats-csv repo is used for reading and writing CSV data in the Jackson data format module.
-The jackson-dataformats-yaml is ised for reading and writing YAML encoded data.
-The jackson-dataformat toml repo is used fro reading and writing TOML files for the Jackson data format module.
+The jackson-dataformats-yaml is used for reading and writing YAML encoded data.
+The jackson-dataformat toml repo is used for reading and writing TOML files for the Jackson data format module.

 ## Process

 ### Identifying, Compiling, and Testing Repos
-In ordinance with the initial steps, our team found 10 repositiories that had over 50 stars and over 50 tests.
+In ordinance with the initial steps, our team found 13 repositiories that had over 50 stars and over 50 tests.
 4 repos were directories from the PMD repo, 3 were directories from the jackson-dataformat-text repo, and the rest were commons repos from apache.
 These repos were compiled and tested, we spoke with the professor in OH and she told us no screenshots of this were needed.

-With the new guidelines, were decided to further analyze the three jackson-dataformat repos, so you will find their graphs in their respective repos.
+With the new guidelines, we decided to further analyze the three jackson-dataformat repos, so you will find their graphs in their respective repos.

 ### Graph generating steps